Showing posts with label Graceland. Show all posts

 Elvis Presley Plaza and Statue.

-We walked into the Gibson Music store I took pictures of a white, red, and blue piano a 20-foot guitar, and another 15-foot hard rock blue guitar.
+We walked into the Gibson Music store.
+I took pictures of a white, red, and blue 20-foot guitar, and another 15-foot hard rock blue guitar.

-We walked across the street to the Civic Center called the FedEx Forum where my husband took a picture of me sitting on a soccer ball.
-They had the font of their build lined along the street with soccer balls, basketballs, tennis balls, and baseballs.
+We walked across the street to the Civic Center, called the FedEx Forum, where my husband took a picture of me sitting on a soccer ball.
+They had the front of their building lined along the street with soccer balls, basketballs, tennis balls, and baseballs.

 On Beale Street, we saw a statue of WC Handy, and Musicians playing in the Pepsi Pavilion.